 What Do Hermit Crabs Use Sponges For?

-|Hermit crabs do not know how to drink without a sponge||99% of captive hermit crabs started life in the wild, living on a beach.
-They managed to drink and stay alive in the wild|
+|Hermit crabs don’t know how to drink without a sponge.||99% of captive hermit crabs started life in the wild, living on a beach.
+They managed to drink and stay alive in the wild.|

-|Hermit crabs will drown in water and must bathe with a sponge||Drowning is certainly a risk for land crabs.
-You can minimize this risk by providing an easy means of exit from bathing water.|
+|Hermit crabs will drown in water and must bathe with a sponge||Drowning is a risk for land crabs, but this can be avoided by providing a way out of the water.|

 Do Hermit Crabs Drink Water from Sponges?

-Lapping at water could leave hermit crabs with wet mouths.
-Absorbing water from a sponge is cleaner and keeps the gills moist.

-Remember though, your hermit crabs survived without sponges in the wild.
+Lapping at water could leave hermit crabs with wet mouths, and absorbing water from a sponge is cleaner and keeps the gills moist.
+However, hermit crabs survived without sponges in the wild.

-There, they would have drunk from puddles, or simply the sea.
-Drinking from a bowl replicates these conditions.
-What’s more, it’s easier to provide safe levels of salinity through saltwater.
+There, they would have drank from puddles or the sea, and drinking from a bowl replicates these conditions.
+Moreover, it’s easier to provide safe salinity levels through salt water.